 Don’t just read or “study” something and think you got it.
 Otherwise, you’ll be one of the repeaters and become a mere statistic… Remember that “I know this already” is the most dangerous thought.

-The baby bar is not an easy exam.
-It may feel like you’re starting from behind the starting line, but don’t compare yourself to others or get discouraged.
-It’s just a test—one that you can definitely pass with the right approach and the right resources to implement the approach: Be aware of how the exam works, brush up on the necessary skills outlined above, and don’t be shy about using the resources available to you.
+Ultimately, the baby bar exam is just a test, and tests are beatable if you know how they work.
+The baby bar is one that you can definitely pass with the right approach and the right resources to implement the approach: Be aware of how the exam works, brush up on the necessary skills outlined above, and don’t be shy about using the resources available to you.

 Best of luck on the baby bar and let me know how it goes.
 I hope to see you again when you take the California Bar Exam in a couple of years (like Tris above)!